 Larch Hills Winery started in Salmon Arm in 1997 and was the first winery for the Shuswap region.
 They grow grapes on 100 acres in the area.
 Their signature wine is the Ortega.

 Marionette Winery grows grapes in Salmon Arm from traditional European regions producing: Pinot Noir, Zweigelt, Pinot Blanc, Chardonnay and Gruner Vetliner.
-The tasting room is open seasonally and the lounge is open all year on Fridays and Saturdays.
+The tasting room is open seasonally, and the lounge is open all year on Fridays and Saturdays.

 Recline Ridge Vineyards and Winery produces award-winning wines in Tappen.